Lomida/DevLisEsspressoAlgo/README.md

 case5	✅	Does it simplify a 6-term SOP?
 case6	❌	Does it simplify a 6-term SOP?
 case7	❌	Does it simplify case3 repeated 3x?
-Conclusion

 ```

+Conclusion:
 This project was challenging but rewarding.
 While my 2-level minimization algorithm doesn't work perfectly, I gained a solid understanding of the underlying concepts.
-With more time or possibly using a different programming language, I believe I could have improved the implementation.
+With more time or possibly using a different programming language, I believe I could have improved the implementation(do it correctly).
 Regardless, this was a fun and interesting experience.
 Resources Used

 Lectures by Mike Borowczak at the University of Central Florida.